Battle of Austerlitz: Allied plans and dispositions

 The Allied council met on 1 December to discuss proposals for the battle.
-Most of the Allied strategists had two fundamental ideas in mind: making contact with the enemy and securing the southern flank that held the communication line to Vienna.
-Although the Tsar and his immediate entourage pushed hard for a battle, Emperor Francis of Austria was more cautious and, as mentioned, he was seconded by Kutuzov, the Commander-in-chief of the Russians and the Allied troops.
+Most Allied strategists had two fundamental ideas: contacting the enemy and securing the southern flank that held the communication line to Vienna.
+Although the Tsar and his immediate entourage pushed hard for a battle, Emperor Francis of Austria was more cautious, and, as mentioned, he was seconded by Kutuzov, the Commander-in-Chief of the Russians and the Allied troops.
 The pressure to fight from the Russian nobles and the Austrian commanders, however, was too strong, and the Allies adopted the plan of the Austrian Chief-of-Staff, Franz von Weyrother.
 This called for a main drive against the French right flank, which the Allies noticed was lightly guarded, and diversionary attacks against the French left.
 The Allies deployed most of their troops into four columns that would attack the French right.
 The Russian Imperial Guard was held in reserve while Russian troops under Bagration guarded the Allied right.
 The Russian Tsar stripped Kutuzov of his authority as Commander-in-Chief and gave it to Franz von Weyrother.
-In the battle, Kutuzov could only command the IV Corps of the Allied army, although he was still the nominal commander because the Tsar was afraid to take over in case his favoured plan failed.
+In the battle, Kutuzov could (mainly) command the IV Corps of the Allied army, although he was still the nominal commander because the Tsar was afraid to take over if his favoured plan failed.